 Should you have any issues with how we handle your data, we request that you contact us first so that we can make every effort to address your concerns.
 You also have the right to lodge a complaint with a supervisory authority.
 We rely on standard contractual clauses to authorize any necessary international data transfers.

 Extreme Reach recognizes the importance of protecting the privacy and safety of children.
-Our website and services are primarily directed towards the advertising industry and are not directed towards children.
-We may, however, process information about children under the age of 13 for the purposes of delivering Talent payroll services for them.
+Our services are primarily directed towards the advertising industry and are not directed towards children.
+We may, however, process information about children under the age of 13 for the purposes of paying children who are hired by our clients.
+We will never use any such information for any purpose other than to provide the payroll services.

-We retain data we collect for Talent and Crew payroll processing.
+We retain data we collect for Payroll processing strictly for the purpose of providing the Payroll Services.
 We may be obligated to retain data for contractual or regulatory reasons.
 Due to our legal obligations related to wage and tax payment, we are not able to delete your wage related information for seven (7) years following completion of the applicable payments.

 Changes to This Policy